Azure/iotedge-lorawan-starterkit/docs/adr/006_cups.md

 In addition to this, the Azure Function must be able to properly authenticate to target sink via Managed Identity (when using Azure Blob Storage or KeyVault).

-Considering that the default sink for the starter kit should be an Azure Storage Account linked to the IoT Hub, the template for the starter kit should be changed in such a way that:

-- a managed identity is created for the Azure Function
+Considering that the default sink for the starter kit should be an Azure Storage Account, the template for the starter kit should be changed in such a way that a new Blob Container is created for uploading credential blob files.
-- a proper [RBAC](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#reader-and-data-access) built-in role assignment is created for allowing the Function to access the above mentioned Storage Account

 If using KeyVault secrets instead of Blob Storage, instructions on how to create a role assignment should be provided.